nartmal/AcutanceImageSharpness/README.md

 Image sharpness is a difficult measure.
 Typical methods use Fourier Analysis, applying some sort of convolution sometimes and then doing statistics.

-I found using Acutance to provide some decent fuzzy benchmarks on how sharp an image is.
-The fuzzy nature comes in handy when your comparing images with completely different content
+I found using Acutance to provide some decent broad benchmarks on how sharp an image is.
+It comes in handy when your comparing images with completely different content

 It is also far easier algorithmically, providing some sort of performance gain (however using php kind of erases that)